microservices-security-in-action/samples/chapter12/grpc/README.md

 # Tryout gRPC microservice with no TLS enabled at the Istio Ingress Gateway

-* Run the following commands from the sample01 directory to create a Gateway resource.
+* Run the following command from the sample01 directory to create a Gateway resource.
 ```javascript
 \> kubectl apply -f k8s/gateway-notls.yaml
 ```
-* Run the following commands from the sample01 directory to create inventory-deployment deployment, inventory-service kubernetes service amd ecomm-virtual-service virtual services.
+* Run the following command from the sample01 directory to create inventory-deployment deployment, inventory-service kubernetes service amd ecomm-virtual-service virtual services.
 ```javascript
 \> kubectl apply -f k8s/inventory.yaml